-We adopt an interdisciplinary approach to research, recognizing the value of discourses, theoretical standpoints, and methodological approaches from various disciplines.
+We adopt an interdisciplinary approach to research, recognising the value of discourses, theoretical standpoints, and methodological approaches from various disciplines.
 We conduct qualitative, quantitative and mixed-methods research as well as gathering evidence from secondary sources.

 Research sits within the Campaigns, Policy & Research team here at The Vegan Society and is led by Research Officer, Dr. Lorna Brocksopp.
 We are fortunate enough to work with our valued Research Advisory Committee on all our research projects, which is chaired by Dr Richard Twine.
 Find out more about the people involved in our RAC here.
 Our newest research initiative is our Researcher Network – find out more and how to sign up here.